MbuviM/Recipe-Recommendation-System/README.md

 # Recipe-Recommendation-System
-Recipe recommendation system is an AI application that allows users to upload ingredients in CSV or PDF format and it helps them decide what meal to cook.
-The Recipe Recommendation System transforms the user's scattered, unstructured recipe collection into a powerful, interactive resource.
-It not only helps with searching and finding recipes but also offers personalized recommendations, ingredient-based suggestions, and recipe modifications that make the system useful beyond merely storing information.
+Recipe recommendation system is an AI application that helps users decide what meal to cook according to the ingredients they have at the moment.
+It offers personalized recommendations, ingredient-based suggestions, and recipe modifications that make the system useful beyond merely storing information.

 # Tools and Frameworks
 * HTML, CSS, JS - Frontend